Tagline: Take it or DIE.

 This was a fun one!
 It was a totally different formula to the standard Fear Streets and Point Horrors, which is always refreshing.
 Mary was a great protagonist, and it was nice to actually get to know her because we only ever saw fleeting glances of her in the previous books.
 It was an interesting experiment, but you can’t help but feel bad for the poor girl because it was definitely traumatic, so I loved her revenge; it’s the next best thing to actually killing them.
 It’s always a bit disappointing when no-one dies in this book, especially because the whole set up of the Seniors series was that they’re probably all gonna die.
 Hopefully we’ll get some more in the next one.
 Although in saying that, I’m really liking a lot of these characters and will be sad to see them go, so hopefully people like Mary, Stacy and Clarissa make it to graduation.

 This book was a hard one to put down each time I picked it up because I wanted to know what Mr. Morley would have Mary do next, and was dying to know how it would all play out by the end.
-Yes, I’d guessed the twist, but when Morley dropped to the ground I did actually think she’d killed them, only to then have what I originally suspected to be the big reveal, so in my head it was like a double twist.
+Yes, I’d guessed the twist, but when Morley dropped to the ground I did actually think she’d killed him and Rob, only to then have the big reveal to be what I originally suspected, so in my head it was like a double twist.
 I’m keen to know if the events of this book will be acknowledged in the next, because I’d love to see the next interaction between Mary and Rob, and Mary and Mr. Morley.

 I’m also glad to see the item on the cover was actually featured in the book, so hopefully that trend continues.
 As a whole, I’m really enjoying the Seniors series so far, and I’m very grateful for that because it makes reading the books fun, rather than feeling like a chore.
 Hopefully the next one is just as good!